shyboytm/prompter/README.md

 # Prompter
-Randomized prompt subjects for artists and illustrators ✨
+Random prompt subjects for artists and illustrators ✨

 ### About